brunow/BaseKit/README.md

 # Form mapping

-Create form connected with a model very easy.
-Each time you add a "mapAttribute" you must give a property name that belongs to your object, after value change it is automatically saved into the property.
+FormMapping is a library for building form with table view.
+Fields data are automatically filled from a model.
+When data changed it's automatically savec inside the object.

 BaseKit use an external library called ActionSheetPicker but unfortunately that library doesn't support ARC yet, so you need to add "-fno-objc-arc" when you import it to your project.